The year is 1998: Ed Miller, K8EHA, St Joe's class of 1960, and Engineering Manager

 program.

-Ed gets talking about this with SBE member Bob Leskovec, K8DTS, also St Joe's Class of 1960, who
+Ed starts talking about this with SBE member Bob Leskovec, K8DTS, also St Joe's Class of 1960, who

 Amateur Radio Club, W8EDU.

-Meanwhile, Bob has been working with Ken Kane, KG8DN, the Science Teacher at Gilmour Academy, who
+Meanwhile, Bob (aka "RAL") has been working with Ken Kane, KG8DN, the Science Teacher at Gilmour Academy, who

 had been steadily building an amateur radio club at that school.
 It turns out, Ken was a